awesomerank/awesomerank.github.io/lists/h4cc/awesome-elixir.md

 * [anaphora ★11 ⏳1Y](https://github.com/sviridov/anaphora-elixir) - Anaphora is the anaphoric macro collection for Elixir.
 An anaphoric macro is one that deliberately captures a variable (typically it) from forms supplied to the macro.
 * [apix ★8](https://github.com/liveforeverx/apix) - Simple convention and DSL for transformation of elixir functions to an API for later documentation and or validation.
+* [backports ★0](https://github.com/leifg/backports) - Use new functions in Elixir 1.1 and 1.2.
 * [eventsourced ★72](https://github.com/slashdotdash/eventsourced) - Build functional, event-sourced domain models.
 * [exceptional ★61](https://github.com/expede/exceptional) - Helpers for happy-path programming & exception handling.
 * [expat ★43](https://github.com/vic/expat) - Simple pattern generator for matching on elixir quoted expressions.